Under the Hood

 4. The wire format

 - LRH (Local Routing Header) — 8 bytes.
 Contains the destination LID and service level.
 Switches forward on this.
-Replaced by Ethernet + IP in RoCE v2.
+(Replaced by Ethernet + IP in RoCE v2.)

 - BTH (Base Transport Header) — 12 bytes.
 Carries the destination QP number, opcode (SEND / WRITE / READ / ATOMIC), PSN (packet sequence number).
 This is the IB transport.
-Identical bytes in IB and RoCE v2.

 - RETH (RDMA Extended Transport Header) — 16 bytes.
 Only for one-sided ops.
 Carries the remote address + rkey + length.

-- ICRC — invariant CRC over fields that don't change in transit
+- ICRC — invariant CRC over fields that don't change in transit.

-- VCRC — variant CRC over the whole packet, recomputed at each hop (IB only)
+- VCRC — variant CRC over the whole packet, recomputed at each hop (IB only).

 5. Speed grades — the alphabet soup